 One of the positive effects of labeling students “learning disabled,” is that it qualifies them to have an Individualized Education Plan (IEP).
 This plan allows them to receive instruction at their current level of functioning, provides them with accommodations and specially designed instruction, and creates goals and objectives for them.

 Labeling also qualifies students to receive services that they may not have otherwise been able to receive, such as instruction in a learning support room.
 In this setting the instruction they receive is at a pace much more conducive to their learning.
 They receive frequent repetition and instruction in a much smaller setting with other students just like them.

-Labeling students as learning disabled can create a sense of learned helplessness.
-The students may feel that since they are learning disabled they just cannot do well.
-Students sometimes feel that being learning disabled makes them stupid.
+Labeling students can create a sense of learned helplessness.
+The students may feel that since they are labeled they just cannot do well or that they are stupid.
 This can also cause the student’s self-esteem to be very low.

 Labeling can also lead to others having lower expectations for the student.
 Adults, including teachers and parents, may think the student cannot do what is required and lower their expectations.
 If the teachers and parents do not believe in the student’s ability, then the student will not either.
 It can create a vicious cycle, which ultimately sets the student up for failure.

 A student who is labeled may experience peer issues.
 The student may be made fun of for being learned disabled.
 This can cause trouble with making friends and can cause bullying as well.
 The student then may become very isolated and withdrawn in the school setting and may begin to skip school.